MohamedBesher/Elastic-Kibanna-Logger/README.md

 # Setting up Logging with Elasticsearch, Kibana, and ASP.NET Core
  Elasticsearch and Kibana are powerful tools for managing and visualizing logs.
-I used Serilog sinks for logging.
+I used Serilog sinks for logging into Elastic.

 ### Prerequisites
   - docker app